markomanninen/artifactsofthefloweroflife/GLOSSARY.md

 ## Rhombic

+Rhombus-like, see Rhombus.

+## Rhombus

-Rhombus-like, a quadrilateral whose four sides all have the same length (often called a diamond)
+A quadrilateral whose four sides all have the same length (often called a diamond).